V C Bird Intl Airport Antigua & Barbuda airports - V C Bird Intl Airport

 Ameriflight San Juan

-DHL Aviation Brussels, Miami, San Juan, Sint Maarten
+DHL Aviation San Juan, St. Maarten

-• On May 10, 2004, a LIAT de Havilland Canada DHC-8-311 flight made an emergency landing after one of its wheels fell off shortly after takeoff.
+• On 10 May 2004, a LIAT de Havilland Canada DHC-8-311 flight made an emergency landing after one of its wheels fell off shortly after takeoff.
 The flight operated by the Antigua-based airline had departed from St. Maarten en route to St. Kitts when one of its wheels reportedly fell off.
 The Dash 8-311 turboprop was diverted to Antigua and was able to land safely on its three remaining wheels, without causing damage to the aircraft.
 None of the 24 passengers and three crew members were injured.
 The airline has launched an investigation into the incident.

-• On November 12, 2008, a LIAT de Havilland Canada DHC-8-311 circled around the VC Bird International Airport in Antigua following reports of landing gear malfunction.
+• On 12 November 2008, a LIAT de Havilland Canada DHC-8-311 circled around V. C. Bird International Airport in Antigua following reports of landing gear malfunction.
 The de Haviland Dash 8 -311 aircraft should have landed at the Robert Bradshaw International Airport in St Kitts, but was diverted to Antigua because of the problem.
 It turned out that the landing gear was in order, but the indicators in the cockpit gave a reading that there was a fault.
 Firefighters, medical personnel and police were on alert but, after clearance, the aircraft landed safely with its 42 passengers and three crew members.

 The above content comes from Wikipedia and is published under free licenses – click here to read more.